davehermann/awesomplete-vue-webpack-component/Readme.md

 Awesomplete wrapper for Vue and webpack

 *Awesomplete Vue webpack Component (AVWC)* is an Awesomplete VueJS wrapper component that assumes webpack bundling.
-*AVWC* uses a Promise-based data source allowing developer flexibility for source implementation, and supports setting/overriding Awesomplete properties via VueJS component structure.
+*AVWC* accepts comma-separated strings, arrays, or Promise-returning functions as its data source allowing developer flexibility for source implementation, and supports setting/overriding Awesomplete properties via VueJS component structure.
 *AVWC* also has a few additional features over core Awesomplete.

 ## Getting Started